codr7/forthy2/README.md

 Unknown id: d
 ```

-Stack literals are enclosed in parens.
+Besides the primary stack, which is always there; new stacks may be created by enclosing items in parens.

 ```
   (1 2 3)